Sandton - Gauteng

 Visitor green fee

-Visitors must be accompanied by member
+Visitor must be accompanied by a member on other days

 Martin Hawtree 1993,